Skip to content

 Understanding internet speeds

 Internet speed refers to the data transfer rate between the internet and your device.
-It’s typically measured in megabits per second (Mbps) and gigabits per second (Gbps).
+It’s typically measured in megabits per second (Mbps) and Gigabits per second (Gbps).

-Internet download speed Best for Ideal for
+Internet speed (in Mbps) Best for Ideal for

-100 Mbps
+100

 • Streaming videos